MahjongRepository/tenhou-python-bot/README.md

 To be able to run it you need to copy an old ai version to the `mahjong/ai/old_version.py` and run `bots_battle.py`.

-## Tenhou logs analytics

-We have an analytics package.
-It contains:

-- `analytics/download_game_ids.py` - script to load phoenix game ids from the last 7 days
-- `analytics/download_logs_content.py` - script to download logs content for ids that were obtained from the previous script
-- `analytics/cases/*` - package for different analytics scripts (like % of suji traps) that will be written later

 # For developers

 ## How to run it?